Enzo Maresca laments Chelsea’s ‘silly defending’ in 2-2 Champions League draw at Qarabag

 “We need to defend better inside the box and probably need to attack better in the other box.
 I said before, Qarabag play very well.
 They do great things and it was difficult to play against them.

-Chelsea did not arrive in Baku until the early hours of Wednesday morning, so Maresca made seven changes from Saturday’s win at Tottenham in a bid to keep his team fresh.
+Chelsea did not arrive in Baku until the early hours of Nov 5 morning, so Maresca made seven changes from the Nov 1 win at Tottenham Hotspur in a bid to keep his team fresh.

-Garnacho almost won it at the death for Chelsea with an overhead volley but an intrepid Qarabag also came close to a first win against English opposition with Oleksii Kashchuk firing straight at keeper Robert Sanchez.
+Garnacho almost won it at the death for Chelsea with an overhead volley, but an intrepid Qarabag also came close to a first win against English opposition, with Oleksiy Kashchuk firing straight at goalkeeper Robert Sanchez.

 Qarabag coach Gurban Gurbanov described holding Chelsea as a magnificent day.